Quick math example

 Approval and prescribing context

-PT-141 is sold under different statuses by jurisdiction.
-Some markets have an approved formulation with specific dosing; others treat it as a research compound.
+PT-141 (Bremelanotide) is sold under different statuses by jurisdiction.
+In the US an approved formulation exists for a specific indication with its own dosing, while grey-market vials are often labelled for research.
 The calculator math does not change, but your source and prescribing context might.